Tight Bounds for Quantum Phase Estimation and Related Problems: Upper bounds for maximum phase estimation

 It remains to analyze the cost of $\cal B$.
 Each $\tilde{V}$ uses 1 application of $A$, and $O(\log(1/\eta)/\delta)=O(\log(1/\gamma)/\delta)$ applications of $U$ and $U^{-1}$ for phase estimation (Theorem~\ref{thm: qpe upper bound}), so $\cal B$ uses $O(1/\gamma)$ applications of $A$ and $A^{-1}$, and $O(\log(1/\gamma)/\gamma\delta)$ applications of $U$ and $U^{-1}$ in total. \end{proof}

 The upper bounds for our 8 variants of phase estimation (see Table~\ref{table: bounds}) will all follow from this.
-We start with the 4 odd-numbered rows, where it turns out the advice is not actually needed to meet our earlier lower bounds.
-The next proof is basically the same as \cite[Lemma~50]{AGGW20} about estimating the minimal eigenvalue of a Hamiltonian (this improved slightly upon~\cite{poulin2009GibbsSamplingAndEval}; see also~\cite[Lemma~3.A.4]{gilyen:thesis}).
+To derive these upper bounds, we start with the 4 odd-numbered rows, where it turns out the advice is not actually needed to meet our earlier lower bounds.
+The next proof is basically the same as \cite[Lemma~50]{AGGW20} about estimating the minimal eigenvalue of a Hamiltonian (this improved slightly upon the earlier result of~\cite{poulin2009GibbsSamplingAndEval}; see also~\cite[Lemma~3.A.4]{gilyen:thesis}).

 \begin{lemma}[Upper bound for Rows 1, 3, 5, 7] There is an algorithm that uses no advice and solves the case in Row 3 (and hence in Rows 1, 5, and 7 as well) with cost $O(\sqrt{N}\log(N)/\delta)$. \end{lemma}